goodagood/gg.intro/md.files/byte-value.md

 Codes has value.
 How to calculate the value?

-First, We need keep away from the concept of market prices, price in market means buyer is obliged to pay the amount in currency.
+First, We need keep away from the concept of market prices, price in market means buyer is obliged to pay the amount in cash.
 We value codes in senses of how much labor we put in, and how much benefits we get from it.
 When we think value this way, it remind us to respect those who contribute to make us get useful codes.